 Note: Manitoba 150 events have been pushed to 2021 due to the pandemic.
-The Manitoba Host Committee will announce the lineup of events, initiatives and celebrations towards the end of 2020.
+The Manitoba Host Committee will announce the lineup of events, initiatives, and celebrations towards the early months of 2021.

 With the theme “united in celebration,” the occasion will also be celebrating the diverse communities that make Manitoba unique.
 It started with the Illuminate 150 Kick-off on December 14, 2019 at the Manitoba Legislative Grounds.
 This day marked the launch of the 150-day countdown to Manitoba Day 2020.